sudorandom/kmcd.dev/content/posts/2024/http-from-scratch/index.md

 GET /index.html
 ```

 That's... it.
 It can't get much simpler than that.
+Note that there are no headers to indicate content size, compression, content type, etc. This isn't a part of HTTP/0.9 as all of that was introduced in HTTP/1.0.

 ### The Response